MicrosoftDocs/msteams-docs/msteams-platform/webhooks-and-connectors/how-to/add-outgoing-webhook.md

 ### 1. Create a URL on your app's server to accept and process a POST request with a JSON payload

-Your service will receive messages in the standard Azure bot service messaging schema.
-The Bot Framework connector is a RESTful service that enables your service to process the interchange of JSON formatted messages via HTTPS protocols as documented in the [Azure Bot Service API](/bot-framework/rest-api/bot-framework-rest-connector-api-reference).
+Your service receives messages in a standard Azure bot service messaging schema.
+The bot framework connector is a RESTful service that empowers your service to process the interchange of JSON formatted messages via HTTPS protocols as documented in the [Azure Bot Service API](/bot-framework/rest-api/bot-framework-rest-connector-api-reference).
 Alternatively, you can follow the [Microsoft Bot Framework SDK] to process and parse messages.
 See also [About Azure Bot Service](/azure/bot-service/bot-service-overview-introduction?view=azure-bot-service-4.0).

 Outgoing webhooks are scoped to the `team` level and are visible to all the team members.
 Just like a bot, users need to **\@mention** the name of the outgoing webhook to invoke it in the channel.